PmAbi1993/iSpeedo/README.md

 # Project Title -iSpeedo

-A sample project to obtain Average speed, Distance Travelled
+A sample project to obtain Average speed, Distance Travelled and plot the path in the map.

 ## Getting Started